ivnsch/clojushop/README.md

 Online store backend/api written in Clojure

-JSON api, currently supports user authentication, product list and cart.
+JSON api, supports paginated product list, authentication, user account, cart and payment.

 Database is easily interchangeable thanks to data provider layer.
 Currently MongoDB is used.

-This api is intended to be used by mobile apps or ajax applications.

 Note that this is a learning project - use at your own risk.